Yawolf/semaphores/README.md

    This project is an easy implementation of one file lock for Ciao (Prolog).
    The predicates are implemented in C language using the Ciao module "foreign_interface".
-   New open and close predicates are implemented named lopen and lclose, they are, basically, a predicates with a lock created and ready to use.
+   New open and close predicates are implemented named lopen and lclose, they are, basically, a predicate with a lock created and ready to use.